tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 case someone wanted to take up the project.

 A year later, nobody else had, so I decided to poke Carl Friedrich and see if we could implement it in PyPy.
+We'll see how that implementation looks in a minute.
 But first, an aside on where C extensions come from.

 ## Where do all the C extensions come from?